Bioconductor/packagebuilder/documentation/Deployment.md

 Don't forget if these are replacing other build nodes or updating, go to the old build nodes and turn off/kill the listeners and to comment out the crontab jobs

+Occassionally, we have builder ids that have additional naming information (oaxaca.local, toluca2.bioconductor.org, etc...), to get the information to display correctly on the build reports ensure the following:

+1. appropriate changes were made: see above Adjust spb_history/staging.bioconductor.org - to add entries to report.css, etc.
+2. on the builder/server - adjust server.py to truncate name
+3. on the builder/server - adjust bioc-common-python/bioconductor/config.py to
+truncate name
+4. on the builder/server reinstall property file: see below for updating property files

 # Updating property files :